GautamNimase/Munciple-Corporation-Water-Management-System/README.md

+Here's a structured **README.md** file you can use for your **Municipal Corporation Water Management System** project on GitHub.
+It includes project details, installation instructions, database structure, and features.

+---

 ### 🏛 Municipal Corporation Water Management System

 This project is a **Municipal Corporation Water Management System** built using **Flask, MySQL, HTML, CSS, and JavaScript**.
 It helps manage water supply connections, billing, customer records, and meter readings efficiently.

+---

 ## 📌 Features